Most dogs snap at adults and children because they feel threatened by how they are approached.

 Here are a few tips that will help.

 - Greet guests in a cheerful, upbeat, friendly voice.
-You want your dog to see YOU are relaxed, and your guests are welcome into your home.
+You want your dog to see that you are relaxed and that your guests are welcome into your home.

 - Ignore your dog.
 Inform your guests not to make eye contact or talk to your dog.
 They are to ignore your dog until it is calm and relaxed.

-- Have treats handy for your guests to feed your dog only when they have stopped barking, are calm, and are submissive.
+- Have treats handy for your guests to feed your dog only when it has stopped barking, is calm, and is submissive.
 Start by putting the treats on the floor, then feed them by hand.
-If your dog does not take treats from strangers, you may give the treats while you continue to talk to your guests.
+If your dog does not take treats from strangers, you may give them while you talk to your guests.

 - Let your dog sniff guests after they sit down.